alex-vasiliu/iOS-portfolio/README.md

 <br>

 ## Squares
 [Squares](https://vimeo.com/339985978), get your fingers ready for the ultimate gaming experience.
-While it’s easy to learn, is hard to master.
-Tap and swipe squares, complete levels, challenge your friends and much more.
+While it’s easy to learn, it's hard to master.
+Tap and swipe the squares, complete levels, challenge your friends and much more.
 It does not matter if you are a professional or a beginner, Squares is for anyone to enjoy.
 With 3 different game modes, 6 different type of squares and lots of skins and themes, every level will be a fun challenge.

 ##### 🔨 Technologies Used: Swift, SpriteKit, Facebook, Firebase Storage, OneSignal, In-App Purchase, CryptoSwift, TodayWidget, QuickActions